-The scope of our review will be focused on the priority areas we have identified:
+The scope of our review is focused on the priority areas we have identified:

-- the review will consider income-based poverty measures only
+- the review considers income-based poverty measures only

-- it will cover statistics on working-age adults, children and pensioners
+- it covers statistics on working-age adults, children and pensioners

-- the review will focus on the Official Statistics but we will engage with external organisations who produce alternative measures as part of our research
+- the review focuses on the Official Statistics but we will engage with external organisations who produce alternative measures as part of our research

-- our review will cover Official Statistics produced in the devolved nations as well as central Government
+- our review covers Official Statistics produced in the devolved nations as well as central Government

 |How we will do it - project roadmap|

 |Nov 20 – Dec 20||- Desk research on Official Statistics on poverty |